-SIIM fosters exchange and dissemination of research results in peer-reviewed and impact indexed publications, contributing to the visibility of the research: a bilingual (English-Spanish) Journal of Artistic Creation and Literary Research JACLR, aimed at recent graduates, which gives visibility to their research and creative writing.
-Editing and peer-reviewing tasks at JACLR are performed in collaboration between students under the supervision of university professional members of SIIM as well as external collaborators from a broad spectrum of institutions.
+SIIM fosters exchange and dissemination of research results in peer-reviewed and impact indexed publications, contributing to the visibility of the research: a bilingual (English-Spanish) Journal of Artistic Creation and Literary Research JACLR, aimed at recent graduates, which gives visibility to their research and creative writing, and a collection of books Complit InterArt part of the New Directions in the Humanities group.
+SIIM also includes a translation practices linked to the Victorian Web, which has enabled translation training for over 80 participating students.

 SIIM innovative teaching practices include participation activities in “The University in the Street”, the “Week of Letters” and the “Week of Science” , many of which have been recorded in various videos: “Transmedia challenge” at Cultural Factory (2016) "Intertextual Dialogues" (2015) “From William Burroughs to electronic literature"(2014), “World Englishes” (2013), “Once Upon a Mashup (2014)”, “Espido Freire’s creative workshop” (2012), “Educating in Humanism” (2011).
 See SIIM InterCrea Hub

 Creating knowledge transmission channels for transference of SIIM research to society is also an active endevour.
 See SIIM Knowledge Transfer and also the journal Miscellanea.